Nikkei/fast-mia/docs/docs/how-to-use.md

 #### Supported Hugging Face Datasets

 - The [WikiMIA](https://huggingface.co/datasets/swj0419/WikiMIA) dataset is handled specially.
 If you set `data_path` to "swj0419/WikiMIA", it will be automatically recognized.
-For this dataset, the data corresponding to the specified token length (32, 64, 128, or 256) will be automatically loaded (e.g., "WikiMIA_length64").
+For this dataset, the data corresponding to the specified text length (32, 64, 128, or 256) will be automatically loaded (e.g., "WikiMIA_length64").
 - The [MIMIR](https://huggingface.co/datasets/iamgroot42/mimir) dataset is handled specially too.
 If you set `data_path` to "iamgroot42/mimir_{domain}_{ngram}", it will be automatically recognized.
 For this dataset, the data corresponding to the specified domain and ngram will be automatically loaded (e.g., "iamgroot42/mimir", "pile_cc", "ngram_7_0.2").

 **Note**: To use the MIMIR dataset, you need to create a `.env` file in the project root directory with your Hugging Face token.
 Create a `.env` file with the following content: